Trump promises ‘renewal of the American spirit’

-WASHINGTON: Donald Trump pledged a “renewal of the American spirit” Tuesday, as he fleshed out his America-first agenda in a more measured presidential tone during a landmark speech to Congress.
+WASHINGTON, D.C.: President Donald Trump pledged a “renewal of the American spirit” Tuesday, as he tempered his most inflammatory rhetoric while fleshing out his nationalist agenda during a landmark speech to Congress.

 Transposing hardline campaign promises into a presidential key, Trump offered the most restrained and detailed explanation yet of his America-first world view.

-He criticized threats against Jewish community centers and condemned the seemingly racially motivated killing of an Indian immigrant, answering calls for him to speak out.
+He criticized threats against Jewish community centers and condemned the recent seemingly racially-motivated killing of an Indian immigrant, answering calls for him to speak out.

-And although the 70-year-old again promised a hard line on illegal immigration, he outlined his policies in less-inflammatory economic terms, winning sustained applause from the Republican-dominated Congress.
+And although the 70-year-old president again promised a hard line on illegal immigration, he couched those policies in economic rather than xenophobic terms, winning sustained applause from the Republican dominated Congress.

 “By finally enforcing our immigration laws, we will raise wages, help the unemployed, save billions and billions of dollars, and make our communities safer for everyone,” he said.